-Target (NYSE: TGT) and Walmart (NYSE: WMT) are two examples of well-known big-box retailers, and anyone who's ever shopped at one of these stores knows perfectly well how easy it is to buy everything from groceries to cosmetics to apparel under the same roof.
+Target (NYSE: TGT) and Walmart (NYSE: WMT), also sometimes referred to as hypermarkets, are two examples of well-known big-box retailers, and anyone who's ever shopped at one of these stores knows perfectly well how easy it is to buy everything from groceries to cosmetics to apparel under the same roof.

 What gives big-box stores an advantage?

 Big-box stores can capitalize on a concept known as economies of scale.
 By moving large amounts of product in and out, these retailers are able to snag their inventory at a discount and then pass those savings on to consumers, who, in turn, reward big-box stores with loyalty and repeat visits.

 One major advantage big-box stores have over smaller stores is that they're often considered a one-stop shop for customers.
 Consumers like the convenience of being able to buy food, household supplies, and electronics in a single trip.
 During the coronavirus pandemic, that alone has helped big-box retailers thrive while smaller stores struggled.

 Furthermore, big-box stores, due to the nature of their inventory, are considered essential businesses.
 That, too, helped them during the pandemic.
 When other stores were forced to close down, big-box retailers like Target and Walmart were allowed to stay open, but they never had to cut off access to aisles that stocked nonessentials.
 That allowed them to increase their revenue at a time when consumers were barred from shopping at niche retailers.